microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the outputs section of the deployment to obtain the VM DNS name.
+- Once the deployment is successful, go to the outputs section of the deployment to obtain the VM DNS name, App URL and the Admin Console URL:

   ![alt text](images/output.png)

-- Open a web browser and go to **http://<PUBLIC_HOSTNAME>:8080/JBoss-EAP_on_Azure/** and you should see the application running:
+- Paste the App URL that you copied from the output page in a browser to view the JBoss-EAP on Azure web page.

   ![alt text](images/app.png)

-- To access the administration console go to **http://<PUBLIC_HOSTNAME>:8080** and click on the link to Administration Console and enter the Wildfly Username and password.
+- Paste the Admin Console URL that you copied from the output page in a browser to access the WildFly Admin Console and enter the JBoss EAP Username and password to login.

   ![alt text](images/wildfly-console.png)